giellalt/speech-smj/docs/Rewrite_to_IPA.md

 # Open issues

-- **punctuation conversion:** they are presently left as is, but should be converted to symbols for various breaks, intonation modulation etc
+- **punctuation conversion:** they are presently left as is, but should possibly be converted to symbols for various breaks, intonation modulation etc
 - **exceptional pronunciation:** we have not yet decided, but it could either be specified in `src/phonetics/txt2ipa.xfscript` or in the lexc files.
       Using the `txt2ipa` file will work right out of the box, lexc requires some hard thinking
 - make use of syntactic parsing to govern prosody